Kille, Netherlands

 Kille is a hamlet in the Dutch province of North Brabant.
 It is a part of the municipality of Altena, and lies northwest of Nieuwendijk, and about 8 km southwest of Gorinchem.

 Kille is not a statistical entity, and the postal authorities have placed it under Nieuwendijk.

 It was first mentioned in 1874 as Kille, and means gully.
-It is reference to the stream Bakkerskil.
+The name is a reference to the stream Bakkerskil.
 It has become a single urban area with Nieuwendijk, but still has its own place name signs.
 Kille was home to 216 people in 1840.
 Nowadays it consists of about 100 houses.